Vaccinium praestans: Cultivation

 This plant is commonly grown in home gardens as an ornamental plant, especially for decorative ground cover, which also fruits a delicious berry as a bonus.
 In order to grow it from a seed, it is advised to plant the seeds in late winter in a pot, and just barely cover them in dirt.
 Seeds may require three months of cold to stratify.
 They are known to germinate very slowly, taking up to a year to sprout.
 Once seedlings are 3 cm tall, the pot should be placed in a greenhouse in a lightly shaded area for its first winter.
 After that, it should be ready to be planted in a permanent location, usually in late spring or early summer, after last expected frost.
 In climates with cold winters roots must be protected from freezing, and it is commonly done by covering the plant under a pile of leaves before the coming of cold season.

-Taxonomy
+Toxicity

-Vaccinium praestans is a part of the family Ericaceae, which includes species like cranberries, blueberries, and huckleberries.
-Ericaceae is a family of flowering plants known to be a part of the heath or heather family, usually found growing in acidic and considered infertile soil conditions.
-The word "Vaccinium" means "huckleberry" in Latin and the word "praestans" means "excellent" or "outstanding".
+The berries can cause severe allergic reactions not only though ingestion but also through smell alone.